Mparesh/mparesh.github.io/_posts/2019-02-06-formatting-dates-in-power-platform.md

 ![](https://raw.githubusercontent.com/Mparesh/mparesh.github.io/master/asset/powerbi_5.JPG "Day Column")
 ![](https://raw.githubusercontent.com/Mparesh/mparesh.github.io/master/asset/powerbi_6.JPG "MM-DD-YY")

-These all columns are used in Table visual below.
+All these columns are used in Table visual in report view of PowerBI shown below.

 ![](https://raw.githubusercontent.com/Mparesh/mparesh.github.io/master/asset/powerbi_3.JPG "Table visual in PowerBI")

 ## Flow
 formatDateTime(timestamp: string, format?: string)
 In first example here, is to check whether filename contains today’s date when items are listed from SharePoint List.
 And another example is to check if file is modified today. utcNow() function gives current date-time of UTC timezone.
 For comparison it is needed to change format of UTC timestamp corresponding to filename and LastModified property.
-Note that for month, code is capital M and small m for minute value in time.
+Note that for month, code is capital M and small m is code for minute value in time.
 ```sh
 formatDateTime(utcNow(), 'dd-MM-yyyy')
 formatDateTime(utcNow(), 'yyyy-MM-dd')